copiousfreetime/try-them-all/posts/02_dataset_quality.md

 ## Conclusions

-All in all - we get to be wrong, we found some bugs, and cleared up some assumptions on the data.
-In our future work we'll probably want to do the following:
+All in all - I got to be wrong, found some bugs, and cleared up some assumptions on the data.
+Now to remember the following things when processing the data later.

 * make sure to strip leading and trailing whitespace on text fields - and convert empty strings to nulls
 * possibly convert embedded newlines to spaces